Bannock (British and Irish food)

-Bannock is a variety of flatbread or quick bread cooked from flour, typically round, which is common in Scotland and other areas in the British Isles.
-A bannock is usually cut into sections before serving.
+A bannock is a variety of flatbread or quick bread cooked from flour, typically round, which is common in Scotland and other areas in Britain and Ireland, as well as in Indigenous Canadian cookery.
+They are usually cut into sections before serving.

 Etymology

-The word "bannock" comes from northern English and Scots dialects.
+The word bannock comes from northern English and Scots dialects.
 The Oxford English Dictionary states the term stems from panicium, a Latin word for "baked dough", or from panis, meaning bread.
-It was first referred to as "bannuc" in early glosses to the 8th century author Aldhelm (d.
+It was first referred to as "bannuc" in early glosses to the 8th-century author Aldhelm (d.
 709), and its first cited definition in 1562.
 Its historic use was primarily in Ireland, Scotland and Northern England.
-The Scottish poet Robert Burns mentions bannock in his Epistle to James Tennant of Glenconner, in reference to Alexander Tennant.
+The Scottish poet Robert Burns mentions a bannock in his Epistle to James Tennant of Glenconner, in reference to Alexander Tennant.

 Early history

 The original bannocks were heavy, flat cakes of unleavened barley or oatmeal dough formed into a round or oval shape, then cooked on a griddle (or girdle in Scots).
 In Scotland, before the 19th century, bannocks were cooked on a bannock stane (Scots for stone), a large, flat, rounded piece of sandstone, placed directly onto a fire, used as a cooking surface.
 Most modern bannocks are made with baking powder or baking soda as a leavening agent, giving them a light and airy texture.
-There is a suggestion that bannock cakes played a pivotal role in the deciding of a person for human sacrifice during the late Iron Age in the discovery of Lindow Man.